ESAPI/esapi-java-legacy/SECURITY.md

 are not in a position to pay out bug bounties for vulnerabilities.

 Eventually, we would like to have BugCrowd handle this, but that's still a ways off.

+## Security Bulletins

+There are some ESAPI security bulletins published in the "documentation" directory on GitHub.
+For details see:

+* (Security Bulletin #1 - MAC Bypass in ESAPI Symmetric Encryption)[documentation/ESAPI-security-bulletin1.pdf], which covers CVE-2013-5679 and CVE-2013-5960
+* (Security Bulletin #2 - How Does CVE-2019-17571 Impact ESAPI?)[documentation/ESAPI-security-bulletin2.pdf], which covers the Log4J 1 deserialization CVE.